Grab the Macro Gear Guide

 In this late in the day sunlight, look for well defined hard light shadows to create unexpected low light imagery.
 The subject doesn’t have to be a person either.
 Any shadow, if well defined and interesting, can be a subject within itself if you pay attention to the surroundings and your composition.

-Alice Mariette, CLG Instructor
+Alice Mariette, Advanced Grad

 Patterns made by the shadows also make a surprising and creative image.